NageswaraRao4981/A-Student-Phonebook/README.rst

 Problem Scenario: How to Program Contacts into a Smartphone.
 -----------------------
 James just got his first smartphone, before that he was using his house phone to communicate with classmates, professors, and potential employers.
-However, putting his contacts into the phone has been diffcult.
+However, putting his contacts into the phone has been diffcult for him.

 Current Alternatives
 -----------------------